 A new year signals a new approach to access to medicines in the Russian Federation.
 Remdesivir, a drug patented by Gilead, can now be procured from a more affordable generic producer for use in the country, due a compulsory license (CL) enacted by the Prime Minister – following lobbying from the generic industry and our partner ITPCru.

-Research is still underway to conclude the effectiveness of the use of remdesivir in the treatment of COVID-19.
-However, if proven effective, Gilead’s pricing puts it out reach for many countries.
+Even in light of the data, Gilead’s pricing still puts remdesivir out reach for many countries.
 The price charged by Gilead for a 5 day course is $2,340 (USD).
 Prices offered by generic companies vary between $229 to $960 for the same 5 day treatment.

-Mikhail Mishustin, the Prime Minister of the Russian Federation is not waiting.
-On 31 December 2021, Mishustin signed a state order to allow the procurement of a generic version of remdesivir, citing the interest of national security.
+On 31 December 2021, Mikhail Mishustin, the Prime Minister of the Russian Federation signed a state order to allow the procurement of a generic version of remdesivir, citing the interest of national security.

 According to the text, a Decree of the Government of the Russian Federation No. 3718-r, published on 5 January 2021, a generic company, Pharmasyntez, has obtained the right to use inventions EA 025252, 025311, 028742 and 029712 (references to patents protecting remdesivir) for the period of one year, in order to provide the population of the Russian Federation with remdesivir without the permission of the patent holder.

 Pharmasyntez is a Russian generic drug company.
-It has developed its own version, Remdeform, which is ready to be launched, pending the results of additional clinical trials currently underway.
+It has developed its own version, Remdeform, which is ready to be launched, pending the results of further trial data.

 This permission was granted in accordance with Article 1360 of the Civil Code of the Russian Federation.
 It is the first time this code has been applied with regards to medicines, and amounts to the same action as a compulsory license (CL).